Liouville theorem for bounded harmonic functions on manifolds and graphs satisfying non-negative curvature dimension condition: Proof of Theorem

 Now we can prove the Liouville theorem for bounded harmonic functions for non-negatively curved graphs. \begin{proof}[Proof of Theorem~\ref{thm:main1}] By the heuristic argument \eqref{eq:argument} in the introduction and Lemma~\ref{lem:lem1}, it suffices to prove that $(d)$ in Theorem~\ref{thm:main2} holds for any bounded function $f.$ By the completeness of the graph, there exists cut-off functions $\{\eta_k\}_{k=1}^\infty\subset C_0(V)$ satisfying \eqref{d:complete}.
 Set $f_k:=f\cdot \eta_k,$ for $k\geq1.$ Note that $f_k\to f,$ $k\to\infty,$ pointwise.
 By $(d)$ in Theorem~\ref{thm:main2}, Since $f$ is bounded, the dominated convergence theorem yields that Moreover, noting that the graph is locally finite, for any $x\in V,$ we have since both sides involve only finitely many summands.
-Passing to the limit, $k\to\infty,$ in \eqref{eq:fork}, we prove the result and hence the theorem. \end{proof}
+Passing to the limit, $k\to\infty,$ in \eqref{eq:fork}, we prove that $(d)$ in Theorem~\ref{thm:main2} holds for any bounded function $f.$ Hence the theorem follows. \end{proof}

-{\bf Acknowledgements.} B. H. is supported by NSFC, grant no. 11401106.
+{\bf Acknowledgements.} The author is supported by NSFC, grant no. 11401106.